New Title

 ABOUT

-Children/Family Preschool Activities at the Library: Actividades para Niños/Familias en la Biblioteca
+PRESCHOOL at the Library: PREESCOLAR en la Biblioteca

-The Nogales Public Library system, together with the Friends of the Library invite you to sign up for important educational activities where your children from birth to five years old can interact with other children at the public library.
-Families will receive training on how to prepare their young one for kindergarten.
-Children will receive books to grow your home library.
-The Books Save Lives training was provided by Alfredo Velasquez, Santa Cruz County School Superintendent.
-El sistema de bibliotecas públicas del Condado de Santa Cruz junto con Amigos de la Biblioteca invitan a familias con bebes y niño hasta la edad de cinco años registrarse para que sus niños aprendan a relacionarse con otros niños y prepararlos para entrar al kinder, especialmente si no asisten a un preescolar.
-Los niños recibirán libros para crecer tu librería en casa.
-El entrenamiento de Books Save Lives fue ofrecido por Alfredo Velasquez, Superintendente de las Escuela en el Condado de Santa Cruz.
+The Nogales Public Library system, together with the Friends of the Library invite you to contact Children's Librarian Laura Rodriguez, lrodriguez@nogalesaz.gov, to participate in preschool activities together with other children and other families.
+Families will receive support on how to create a reading environment at home and to prepare their young ones for kindergarten.
+Children will select books to grow their family home library.
+El sistema de bibliotecas públicas del Condado de Santa Cruz junto con los voluntarios Amigos de la Biblioteca invitan a familias con bebes y mayor registrarse para que sus niños aprendan a socializar con otros niños y prepararlos para entrar a la escuela, especialmente si no asisten a un preescolar.
+Los niños escogerán libros para crecer la biblioteca familiar.

 Learn More